Canon 2000D vs Samsung NX30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Samsung NX30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the NX30 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NX30 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the NX30 from Samsung.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Samsung websites.
+Further information on the features and operation of the 2000D and NX30 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Samsung NX30 Manual.

 So what conclusions can be drawn?
 Is the Canon 2000D better than the Samsung NX30 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.